Volunteer With Us

 Volunteering with VictoriaReady is a dynamic and ongoing process.
 Experience is not necessary, but you need to be a team player and be able to work in high stress environments.
 Positive attitudes are a must!

-Emergency Support Services (ESS) is designed to provide short-term basic support to British Columbians impacted by disasters ranging from a single house fire to larger events, such as wildfires.
-These supports enable those impacted to re-establish themselves as quickly as possible after an emergency or disaster.
-The ESS program is financed by Emergency Management BC (EMBC) and administered by the City of Victoria and the Canadian Red Cross.
+Emergency Support Services (ESS) is a Provincial Government program for local authorities and Indigenous governments to deliver and coordinate essential services to the public during an emergency.
+ESS is designed to provide short-term, basic support to those impacted by emergencies ranging from a single house fire to larger events, such as extreme weather, tsunami, or earthquakes.
+These supports enable those impacted to re-establish themselves as quickly as possible following an emergency.
+The ESS program is financed by Emergency Management British Columbia (EMBC) and is administered by the City of Victoria.
 We depend on volunteers to coordinate and deliver these services.

-Requirements: Candidates must be 18 years of age or older.
-A valid provincial driver’s licence and First Aid Certification (training provided) is required.
+Requirements: Applicants must be 18 years of age or older and hold a valid provincial driver’s license.
 This position also requires a successful Canadian criminal record check with vulnerable sector screening.
-Apply here.

 Cyclist Response Team